Tarinaky/printhatqueue/README.md

  * [ ] Web Service which emulates Octoprint endpoints to allow for gcode upload directly from Slicer - v3
  * [ ] Containerised web service hosting a simple UI - v3
  * [ ] Kanban board to tie printable artifacts to larger builds and projects - v3

+### Design Decisions
+ * Python: The majority of existing FOSS tooling for the 3D printing community is written in Python, and therefore it makes the maximum amount of sense to contribute this tool in python as well with the intention of making it as easy as possible for others to contribute, maintain and extend it if it proves useful to others
+ * License: I have chosen to use the GPL license for this tool as there already exist pay-for tools that support the kinds of workflow I want to support with this tool, so it doesn't make sense (to me) for people to be able to derive commercial work from this one.
+I intend to separate out the code dealing with Octoprint/Moonraker client APIs into a separate MIT Licenced 'API drivers'  component in the interests of promoting good interoperability for moonraker and other print servers.
+ * Zip files: In v1 I will use Zip archives as the architecture for 'queue files' as they 1) Can be appended to easily 2) gcode files will be compressed 3) I consider them a human readable format 4) They provide a single file to prevent cluttering the disk with small files.
+In the v3 web service version I intend to switch over to a database, but that architecture doesn't make sense for a CLI tool to me.